 In a medium pot combine the egg yolks, whole egg, sugar, and lemon.

 Cook mixture on medium-low heat constantly stirring with a whisk until it comes to a boil and begins to thicken.
 Remove from the heat.

 Add in the salt and butter and mix until fully melted and incorporated.

 Strain curd into a dish to remove any cooked egg bits and immediately cover with plastic wrap directly on the surface of the curd.
 Let cool completely before filling the cake.

-In the bowl of a stand mixer with the paddle attachment cream the butter and shortening on high speed until light and fluffy, approximately 10 minutes.
+In the bowl of a stand mixer with the paddle attachment cream the butter on high speed until light and fluffy, approximately 10 minutes.